• Skip to primary navigation

 gluten free, paleo, spinach, salad, pomegranate, seeds, goat cheese

 Bid goodbye to the boring side salad with this bowl of crisp, baby spinach, juicy pear slices, sweet pomegranate seeds, and tangy goat cheese.
-Paired with a homemade, paleo apple cider vinaigrette, this salad is a healthy feast of fresh and seasonal ingredients.
+Paired with a homemade, paleo apple cider vinaigrette, this salad is a nutritious feast of fresh and seasonal ingredients.

-Nearly every afternoon, John and I enjoy a salad as our lunchtime meal.
-The kids will have a smaller bowl along with their main dishes.
 So, of course, I love coming up with creative ways to serve our greens.
 This salad definitely put smiles on the faces of everyone at the table.

 Ingredients